Kate Simon (photographer)

 Catherine Simon (born June 15, 1953) is an American portrait photographer and writer.
 She is known for her photographs of influential musicians, artists, and writers, including The Clash, Patti Smith, Madonna, Andy Warhol, and William S. Burroughs.
-One of her photographs of Bob Marley was used on the front cover of his 1978 album, Kaya.
+One of her photographs of Bob Marley was used on the front cover of his 1978 album, Kaya., and another of the Clash was used for the front cover of their debut album.